 While there are a lot of numbers to pore over, you can still determine precisely what your award itinerary will cost — something many other frequent flyer programs don't offer.
 Looking at you, United, Delta, and American Airlines.

-Turkish Airlines award chart for flights it operates.
+Screenshot of Turkish Airlines Miles & Smiles award chart for Turkish-operated flights

-Turkish one-way chart for awards in the same country.
+Turkish Miles & Smiles one-way chart for awards in the same country

 Miles & Smiles award regions